lsst-epo/formal-ed-investigations/README.md

 cd mapping-the-milky-way
 ```

-To change your texture first add your image it to the 'images' folder.
+To change your texture first add your image to the 'images' folder.
 Then, to change the texuture file, go to js/index.js and replace

 ```
 textureLoader.load( 'images/YOUR TEXTURE HERE', function ( texture ) {